Submission guidelines

 Programming strategy

-This year’s festival will run from Wednesday, August 7 through Saturday, August 10, and on at least two of those nights we’ll be running concurrent shows on three separate stages.
+This year’s festival will run from Wednesday, August 6 through Sunday, August 10, and on at least two of those nights we’ll be running concurrent shows on three separate stages.
 While we understand that, from a perfomer’s perspective, Friday and Saturday are the “money nights,” please know that, when we sit down to program the festival, we treat all nights as equally valuable.
 This festival is not the sort of festival where all the “good” performers go on the weekend and all the subpar performers are scheduled for Wednesday and Thursday.

 To that end, in the part of the application when we ask you to list the nights on which you’re available to perform, please only exclude those nights on which you have actual conflicts.
-When we sit down to program the festival, performers who can only perform on one specific night often find themselves at a serious disadvantage to those who are more broadly available.
+When we sit down to program the festival, performers who say they can only perform on one specific night often find themselves at a serious disadvantage to those who are more broadly available.

 Sorry, no refunds